Editor’s Note: Welcome to The Greats, a series on the restaurants that define their cities. Here now, a guide to the Miami Greats.

-A Miami staple and one of the first restaurants to open in the Design District, Michael’s Genuine Food & Drink has been a reliable spot since 2007.
+A Miami staple and one of the first restaurants to open in the Design District, Michael’s Genuine Food & Drink has been a reliable spot since 2007—and just underwent a stunning renovation making the space more open, airy, and inviting.
 James Beard Award-winning chef/owner Michael Schwartz is known for his fresh takes on classic fare using local ingredients and a comfort food approach, with many dishes made in a wood oven.
-Standout dishes on the global menu are the stracciatella with heirloom tomato, olive oil, basil, and sea salt; and the pan-roasted half chicken served with red onion, potato, and red chimichurri.
-Don’t overlook the “snacks” section of the menu, especially the kimchi — it’s the menu’s sleeper hit, a non-fermented, non-traditional take on the Korean classic topped with crushed peanuts.
+Standout dishes on the global menu are the stracciatella with heirloom tomato, olive oil, basil, and sea salt, as well as the pan-roasted half chicken served with red onion, potato, and red chimichurri.
+Don’t overlook the “snacks” section of the menu, especially the kimchi—it’s the menu’s sleeper hit, a non-fermented, non-traditional take on the Korean classic topped with crushed peanuts.

-Dining at the restaurant: Dining options include indoor at the large, 24 seat, U-shaped bar or one of its cozy tables, or head outside for a true Design District experience in the 100-seat covered courtyard, where there’s plenty of people watching to do.
+Dining at the restaurant: Dining options include new indoor space, along with the large, 24 seat, U-shaped bar.
+Head outside for a true Design District experience in the 120-seat covered courtyard, where there’s plenty of people watching to do.

 Takeout: Michael’s Genuine Food & Drink offers takeout and delivery.

 Some of Miami’s freshest food can be found at Ghee Indian Kitchen in Dadeland, where James Beard Awards finalist chef/owner Niven Patel is known for growing a large portion of the restaurant’s menu in his own Homestead backyard, fondly named Rancho Patel.
-Ghee’s menu includes seasonal takes on traditional Indian dishes available a la carte or as a family-style tasting menu.
+Ghee’s menu focuses on seasonal takes on traditional Indian dishes available a la carte or as a family-style tasting menu.
 Highlights include ghost pepper cheddar naan, chana masala, and kerala lamb (roasted lamb in a tomato and coconut milk sauce served with steamed basmati).
-Stop in for lunch where the tiffin (an Indian lunchbox) special of the day is one of the best deals in the area — under $20 for a three-course meal.
+Stop in for lunch where the tiffin (an Indian lunchbox) special of the day is one of the best deals in the area—under $20 for a three-course meal.